farcasterxyz/hub-monorepo/CONTRIBUTING.md

 Called Signer.verify with the correct parameter to ensure that older signature types would not pass verification in our Signer Sets
 ```

+## 4. FAQ

+**Updating Flatbuffer Schemas**

+If you update the `message.fbs` file you'll also need to generate new TS classes, which can be done by running:
+`flatc --ts --gen-object-api -o src/utils/generated src/utils/schemas/message.fbs`